Train your brain with these basic health tips that could help prevent Alzheimer’s.

 Looking for a more affordable path to health care?
 Join our Christian healthcare ministry today!

 OneShare Health is a Christian-based Health Care Sharing Ministry, and, together with our Sharing Community, we offer a Christian healthcare insurance alternative by means of health cost sharing.
-Our Christian health share offers three different Programs tailored to fit your unique needs and budget, so learn more and start saving up to 50% on your healthcare today!
+Our Christian health share offers two different Programs tailored to fit your unique needs and budget, so learn more and start saving up to 50% on your healthcare today!

 “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”